mesosphere-backup/iot-demo/README.md

 * Create a Twitter account with API keys ([see here for details](https://dev.twitter.com/oauth/overview/application-owner-access-tokens))
 * Insert your credentials into the configuration file

-# Install the tweet producers/consumers and presto
+# Install the tweet producers/consumers

 Execute `./bin/install.sh`.